-Most patients who are intolerant or hypersensitive to sulphasalazine are able to take PENTASA[®] without risk of similar reactions.
+Most patients who are intolerant or hypersensitive to sulphasalazine are able to take PENTASA® without risk of similar reactions.
 However, caution is recommended when treating patients allergic to sulphasalazine (risk of allergy to salicylates).
-Severe cutaneous adverse reactions (SCARs), including Drug reaction with eosinophilia and systemic symptoms (DRESS), Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), have been reported in association with mesalazine treatment.
+Severe cutaneous adverse reactions, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), have been reported in association with mesalazine treatment.
 In case of acute intolerance reactions such as abdominal cramps, acute abdominal pain, fever and severe headache and/or the first appearance of signs and symptoms of severe skin reactions, such as skin rash, mucosal lesions, or any other signs of hypersensitivity, therapy should be discontinued immediately.